btcpayserver/btcpayserver-doc/HardwareDeployment.md

 1. Purchase and assemble hardware.
 2. Install base Operating System and configure networking.
 3. Install BTCPayServer-Docker.
-4. Kick back and drink a beer.

 While it may be possible to install BTCPayServer or parts of it's architecture on ARM based single board computers (ie. Raspberry Pi, Odroid, OrangePi or NanoPC) the process may require additional skills and knowledge that are beyond the scope of this tutorial.
-For the sake of speed, compatibility and ease of installation I recommend purchasing an Intel/AMD based computer with a minimum of 4Gb RAM and a 500 Gb hard drive.
+For the sake of speed, compatibility and ease of installation it is recommended that you use an Intel/AMD based computer with a minimum of 4Gb RAM and a 500 Gb hard drive.
 The Gigabyte Brix or Intel NUC lines of compact computers are a good place to start.
 They are basically small, fanless boxes built using laptop components.

-I have successfully installed BTCPayServer on the following hardware.
-It's small, quiet and fast enough to sync your node from block zero.
+BTCPayServer can be  successfully installed on the following hardware.
+The end result is a small, quiet node that is fast enough to sync block zero.
 The total cost is approximatly $225 (including tax and delivery).
-It took roughly 24 hours to sync the Bitcoin blockchain.
-You could save a little bit of money by cutting your RAM and hard drive in half (please don't use a knife).
+It will take roughly 24 hours to sync the Bitcoin blockchain.
+You can save little money by cutting the RAM and hard drive size in half.

 1. Gigabyte Brix GB-BXBT-1900
 ![alt text](https://i1.wp.com/lightninginabox.co/wp-content/uploads/2018/08/20150603180458_m.png?resize=300%2C254&ssl=1 "Gigabyte Brix GB-BXBT-1900")